Fellow-Consulting-AG/docapp-docs/docs/en/docbits/settings-list-of-values.md

 tags:
   - Docbits (DOC²)
   - Settings
+  - List of Values
 ---

+## How to access this feature

 This feature allows you to create and store different lists or sets of related information that can be used to create a drop-down box on the validation screen.